U2 (Nuremberg U-Bahn): Later phases of construction and conversion to automatic operation

 However, by the time this decision was put into practice, the political winds had turned again and Ulrich Maly retook the mayorality for the SPD once more after a single 6 year term by Ludwig Scholz of the CSU.
 The new U3 was initially planned to open in time for the 2006 FIFA World Cup which had games played in Nuremberg.
 However, technological issues with the new system and the desire to work out all kinks delayed opening to 2008.
 Operations on U2 were never shut down and for almost two years driver operated trains ran in mixed operations with fully automated trains on the sections of U2 shared with U3.
 By late 2009 confidence in the new system was large enough that full automatization of U2 was decided upon and since 2 January 2010 (the day after New Year's Day) all trains in revenue service on U2 have been fully automated.
 This represents the first existing rapid transit line in the world to be converted from fully manual operation to fully automated operation.
 However, the system has not attracted as many customers outside Nuremberg as had been hoped for when the decision to automate the line was taken.

+Costs

+The entire line cost - in then nominal terms - a total of 960 million Deutsche Mark to build, of which 716 million (roughly three quarters) were provided by the federal and state government.
+The rest was mostly paid for by the city of Nuremberg, with the exception of the extension to the airport for which the airport provided 18.6 million DM of the 180 million DM cost (a further 15 million DM was paid for by the city of Nuremberg).